davecoll3/kokochen/TESTING.md

 * Result
   * The navbar responded as expected in all of the above testing.
   * The navbar was found at the top of the page and disappeared when the user scrolled down the page.
-  * On devices with a screen width of greater than 576px, navigation links should be displayed in a row with the current page highlighted in white text.
+  * On devices with a screen width of greater than 576px, navigation links were displayed in a row with the current page highlighted in white text.
   * On laptops and desktops, the navigation links changed color upon hovering over them with the cursor.
   * On mobile devices, with a screen width of 575px or below, the navigation menu collapsed into a burger icon.
 All navigation links were revealed when the burger icon was clicked and the current page was highlighted in white text.